 English Auto Captions Q&AAdobe Premiere Pro

-Generate English captions for Premiere Pro in seconds—ideal for creators who want speed, readability, and clean exports.
+Generate English captions for Premiere Pro in seconds, then export clean subtitles.

 Easy